BlankParenthesis/PxlsNetworking/core.md

 ### GET
 Lists all placements.
 #### Response
 A Paginated List of Placement objects, sorted by timestamp ascending.
+NOTE: Placements have no canonical location and must be sent as objects here rather than references.
 #### Errors
 | Response Code | Cause                                    |
 |---------------|------------------------------------------|